Hamilton Fish: New York political career

-U.S. Representative
+U.S. Congress

 For eight years after his defeat as a Representative in the New York State Assembly, Fish was reluctant to run for office.
 However, Whig party leaders in 1842 convinced him to run for the House of Representatives.
-In November, Fish was elected to the House of Representatives; having defeated Democrat John McKeon and serving in the 28th Congress from New York's 6th District between 1843 and 1845.
-The Whigs at this time were in the minority in the House; however, Fish gained valued national experience serving on the Committee of Military Affairs.
+In November, Fish was elected to the House of Representatives, having defeated Democrat John McKeon and serving in the 28th Congress from New York's 6th District between 1843 and 1845.
+The Whigs at this time were in the minority in the House; however, Fish gained valuable national experience serving on the Committee of Military Affairs.
 Fish failed to win a re-election bid for a second term in the House.

-Lieutenant Governor
+Lieutenant governor

-Fish was the Whig candidate for Lieutenant Governor of New York in 1846, but was defeated by Democrat Addison Gardiner who had been endorsed by the Anti-Rent Party.
+Fish was the Whig candidate for Lieutenant Governor of New York in 1846, but was defeated by Democrat Addison Gardiner, who had been endorsed by the Anti-Rent Party.
 Leasing farmers in New York refused to pay rent to large land tract owners and sometimes resorted to violence and intimidation.
-Fish had opposed the Anti-Rent Party for the use of illegal tactics not to pay rent.
+Fish had opposed the Anti-Rent Party for the use of illegal tactics, not to pay rent.
 Gardiner was elected in May 1847 a judge of the New York Court of Appeals and vacated the office of lieutenant governor.
 Fish was then in November 1847 elected to fill the vacancy, and was Lieutenant Governor in 1848.
 Lieut.
 Gov. Fish had a favorable reputation for being "conciliatory" and for his "firmness" over the New York Senate.

 Governor

 In November 1848, he was elected Governor of New York, defeating John A. Dix and Reuben H. Walworth, and served from January 1, 1849, to December 31, 1850.
 At 40 years of age, Fish was one of the youngest governors to be elected in New York history.
 Fish advocated and signed into law free public education facilities throughout New York state.
 He also advocated and signed into law the building of an asylum and school for the intellectually disabled.
-During his tenure the canal system in the state of New York was increased.
+During his tenure, the canal system in the state of New York was increased.
 In 1850, Fish recommended that the state legislature form a committee to collect and publish the Colonial Laws of New York.
 None of the bills that Governor Fish vetoed were overturned by the New York legislature.
-In his annual messages Fish spoke out against the extension of slavery from land acquired from the Mexican–American War, including California and New Mexico.
-His anti-slavery messages gave Fish national attention and President Zachary Taylor, also a Whig, was going to nominate Fish to the Treasury Department in a cabinet shakeup.
-However Taylor died in office before he could nominate Fish.
-Despite his national popularity Fish was not renominated for Governor.
+In his annual messages, Fish spoke out against the extension of slavery from land acquired from the Mexican–American War, including California and New Mexico.
+His anti-slavery messages gave Fish national attention, and President Zachary Taylor, also a Whig, was going to nominate Fish to the Treasury Department in a cabinet shakeup.
+However, Taylor died in office before he could nominate Fish.
+Despite his national popularity, Fish was not renominated for Governor.